Rent safe and private dog parks hosted by locals

 Dog Training 101: How to Train Your Dog thumbnail

 Maybe you just adopted a new puppy and simply want them to grow into a polite, happy companion.
-Maybe your adult dog is struggling with an unwanted behavior, like leash reactivity, separation anxiety, or even fear aggression.
+Maybe your adult dog is struggling with an unwanted behavior like leash reactivity, separation anxiety, or even fear aggression.
 Maybe you’re just interested in understanding more about how your dog learns and developing some training skills.

-Whatever the case, we’ve got your back.
-Here’s the high level of everything you need to know to be on your way to a well-trained dog!
-While we always recommend working with an in-person professional trainer for any severe issues, this guide should get you on the right track to understand key learning theories and make some quick progress, especially when it comes to common issues like potty training and crate training (more on those and other popular training programs at the very end).
+Here’s a high level review of everything you need to know to enjoy life with a well-trained dog!
+While we always recommend working with an in-person professional trainer for any severe issues, this guide should get you on the right track to understand key learning theories.
+Most dog parents make quick progress when it comes to common issues like potty training and crate training.
+(More on those and other popular training programs at the very end.)

 Let’s dive in!